marybeshaw/skill-building-program/badges-in-development/css/_micro_css-typography.md

 ## Goal
 - You have demonstrated the basic foundations of CSS Typography knowledge.
-- You should have some experience using some techniques such as `@font-face`, `font-display`, preloading web fonts,
+- You should have some experience using some techniques such as `@font-face`, `font-display`, preloading web fonts, using native / system fonts on the web, FOUT, FOIT, and other font-loading behaviors, FontFaceObserver API, and the performance impact of using web typography.

 -----